-Then there’s there’s the design itself.
+Then there’s the design itself.
 If you’re bored of the logical, somewhat dull layout you’ll get in a VW Passat, the Peugeot 508 should prove the perfect tonic.
 Its wraparound dashboard design makes you feel like the centre of attention and the slim digital instrument binnacle matches the svelte styling of the car’s exterior.
 It’s just a shame you need to drop the steering wheel unnaturally low to get an uninterrupted view of the display.

 Build quality is, unfortunately, another giveaway.
-That’s not to say the Peugeot feels badly built, but tugging at various parts of the interior will reveal movement that you wouldn’t get in a hewn-from granite VW Passat.
+That’s not to say the Peugeot 508 feels badly built, but tugging at various parts of the interior will reveal movement that you wouldn’t get in a hewn-from granite VW Passat.
 The parcel shelf that skips about in your rearview mirror as you drive over bumps is another pointer that the 508 doesn’t represent the last word in engineering precision.

 In terms of trim levels, you can choose from Active, Allure, GT Line, GT and First Edition models.

+Active versions come with fabric seats and are the only models to get the smaller eight-inch central sat-nav screen.
 Allure models represent the best value.
 They come with half-leather seats (you can choose from light and dark colour schemes) and ambient lighting that illuminates all four footwells and the car’s various cubbies.